Quantifying uncertainties and correlations in the nuclear-matter equation of state: Multitask Gaussian processes

 Certain observables require the sum of a function with one or more of its derivatives.
 The distribution of such a sum follows straightforwardly as the sum of correlated Gaussians.
 If $X$ and $Y$ are distributed jointly as

-\subsection{Two Generic Functions}
+\subsection{Two generic functions}

 Equations~\eqref{eq:sum_of_gaussians_matter}--\eqref{eq:sum_of_gaussians_cov_matter} appear simple enough, and for derivatives the cross covariance $K_{XY} = K_{YX}^\trans$ is given by Eq.~\eqref{eq:joint_gradient_kernel}.
-However, the form this cross-covariance takes is less clear in the case of generic \emph{multi-task} Gaussian processes.
-One of the main difficulties with using GPs in the generic multi-task setting is coming up with valid covariance functions that accurately model the relationships in the data.
+However, the form this cross-covariance takes is less clear in the case of generic \emph{multitask} Gaussian processes.
+One of the main difficulties with using GPs in the generic multitask setting is coming up with valid covariance functions that accurately model the relationships in the data.